 Jersey City farmers’ markets regular Alstede Farms hosts apple picking and other fall events at its physical location, located in Chester Township, NJ.
 Pick-your-own apples and other seasonal produce, figure your way through the massive corn maze, visit with the animals, get your fill at the cider mill or ice cream shop, and shop the store.
-And for fun with your adult friends, Alstede offers a Harvest Moon wine tasting by Tomasello winery every Thursday and Saturday throughout October.
+For fun with your adult friends, Alstede offers a Harvest Moon wine tasting by Tomasello winery every Thur-Sat in October.
 Reserve your spot here.

 Vanessa, a.k.a. @amoroscleaning has some of the best cleaning hacks ever.
 She shares her professional tips of real-life situations she encounters daily at her clients’ houses via instagram (with their permission, of course).
 The types of grit and grime – many of which I’ve not had to deal with living alone but may need in the future – are very useful, especially in times of living and working and entering another winter at home.
 Keeping a clean home has never been more important for your health (and for me, peace of mind.)
 And, hello, Dep – you miracle! in de-greasing antique glass bowls I had on display on a very high shelf.